kuvaus/moveclock/README.md

 gnome-extensions disable <extension name>
 ```

-- **Prefs**: Opens the preferences page, which includes a link to this Github page for downloading newer versions.
+- **Prefs**: Opens the preferences page.
+In preferences, there is a Toggle to move the clock before before (ON) or after (OFF) System Menu.
+By default the toggle is OFF meaning the clock will be on the right corner and System Menu on its left.
+After using the toggle, be sure to disable/re-enable the extension for changes to take effect.
+The preferences page also includes a link to this Github page for downloading newer versions.

 ```bash
 gnome-extensions prefs <extension name>